Mister-TT/FirstProgram/README.md

 # TT-HOUSE
-Hello, I'm a college student in China.
-Actually, I'm a green hand.
-See you.
+Hi, I'm TT.
+I'm glad to meet you here.
+Forgive me.
+As a green hand which means ,I could not upload my files frequently.